 A classic Mekong cruise

-After enjoying breakfast in Saigon, you can travel to the port town of My Tho to join one of the cruise companies offering passage along the Mekong River and into Cambodia.
+After enjoying breakfast in Ho Chi Minh City, you can travel to the port town of My Tho to join one of the cruise companies offering passage along the Mekong River and into Cambodia.
 One of our first choices is Pandaw.
 These boats are based on colonial-style Irrawaddy trading vessels, and offer comfort and style alongside a range of off-boat experiences.

 Cabins are simple, yet comfortable — twin beds occupy the small rooms, with luggage space located underneath.
 There’s a small en suite, and the cabin doors open up onto a shared walkway with views out over the water.
 As with the rest of the boat, the cabin is clad in hard teak wood, a traditional finish for colonial trading vessels.